 On the journey to sustainability, there are many smaller and larger steps that companies and organizations can take.
 The good news is that the journey is a hell of a lot of fun, good for the world, and more meaningful to employees than, say, a fancy office with foosball.

-Our office runs on green electricity, just like our climate-positive hosting at Raidboxes.
-Data protection is very important to us, which is why our website does not use any trackers, cookies or data octopi.
+Our office runs on green electricity, just like our sustainable WordPress hosting at Raidboxes.
+Data protection is very important to us, which is why our website doesn't use any trackers, cookies or data octopi.
 A positive side effect: per page view, only about 0.46g CO2 are emitted, which is 76% better than the average (see the website carbon calculator).

 We avoid plastic waste, unnecessary new purchases and are big recycling fans.
 As a starting point, we can recommend other companies to jointly participate in monthly challenges such as Plastic Free July.
 This way, climate protection becomes the focus of all employees.